Jesus Enters Jerusalem

 Mark provides a series of parables in chronological order matched to the overall story of the Bible.
 This story deals with Jesus entry into Jerusalem at the end of the age.

-11And Joshua entered Jerusalem, and went into the temple; and he looked on everything, and when evening came, he went out to Bethany with the 12.
-Mark 11:1-11
+11Jesus entered Jerusalem and went to the temple.
+He looked around at everything, but since it was already late, he went out to Bethany with the Twelve.
+Mark 11:1-11 NIV

 Jesus has been giving parables in order about key events in history.
 They are not timed, but they are in order.
 In this parable Jesus enters into the city and then into the Temple.
 This is also the start of Passion Week which is itself an entire system of prophetic events dealing with the end of the age.